-(n) New standards and interpretations not yet adopted
+(o) New standards and interpretations not yet adopted

-The following new and amended standards and interpretations have been issued and are mandatory for the Company's accounting periods beginning on or after April 1, 2012 or later periods and are expected to be relevant to the Company.
-The Company does not plan to adopt these standards early.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2013, and have not been applied in preparing these financial statements.
+Those that may be relevant to the Company are set out below.
+The company does not plan to adopt these standards early.